sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 The authors also doubled the learning rate for bias parameters.
 As you can see in the code, this is easy do in PyTorch, by passing [separate groups of parameters](https://pytorch.org/docs/stable/optim.html#per-parameter-options) to the `params` argument of its [SGD optimizer](https://pytorch.org/docs/stable/optim.html#torch.optim.SGD).

 The paper recommends training for 80000 iterations at the initial learning rate.
 Then, it is decayed by 90% (i.e. to a tenth) for an additional 20000 iterations, _twice_.
-With the paper's batch size of `32`, this means that the learning rate is decayed by 90% once at the 155th epoch and once more at the 194th epoch, and training is stopped at 232 epochs.
-I followed the same schedule.
+With the paper's batch size of `32`, this means that the learning rate is decayed by 90% once after the 154th epoch and once more after the 193th epoch, and training is stopped after 232 epochs.
+I followed this schedule.

 On a TitanX (Pascal), each epoch of training required about 6 minutes.